LinguaPhylo/linguaPhylo.github.io/features.md

 ## LPhy language features

 LPhy scripts are text files with the file extension `.lphy`, and can be written using any text editor.
 The LPhy language has an EBNF grammar (Extended Backus–Naur form).
-The reference implementation in Java uses an ANTLR-based parser internally to parse the LPhy language into Java Objects.
+The reference implementation in Java uses an ANTLR-based parser internally to parse the LPhy language into Java Objects, where syntax checking is performed during execution.

 ### Syntax